kiprutobeauttah/DOM---Document-Object-Model-/README.md

 The DOM is the bridge between your static HTML page and the dynamic, interactive world of JavaScript.
 Understanding this structure unlocks the ability to build truly interactive, modern web experiences: from simple dropdown menus and image carousels to complex single-page applications.

-You are now equipped with the fundamental knowledge to make things move, change color, respond to users, and bring your web pages to life—you are lucky indeed!
+You are now equipped with the fundamental knowledge to make things move, change color, respond to users, and bring your web pages to life...you are lucky indeed!

 ### Practice Challenges (Get Your Hands Dirty!)